CIRS affects people with a history of developmental trauma, whose nervous systems are dysregulated.

 I wish you well in your own recovery.

-— Dr. Patricia Turner, Registered Psychologist, Calgary, Alberta
+— Dr. Patricia Turner, Registered Psychologist in Private Practice, Calgary, Alberta